MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/includes/nodejs-mongodb/connection-string-cli.md

 ---

-Rather then copying and pasting the value, the connection string can be stored in a variable to make the next step easier.
+Rather than copying and pasting the value, the connection string can be stored in a variable to make the next step easier.

 #### [bash](#tab/terminal-bash)